Ryushe/dotfiles/scripts/readme.md

     - `bind = $mainMod, c, exec, $arch_scripts/swap_active_workspaces.sh r`
 <!-- eventually add the url from ryushe.sh of the uploaded video example -->

+Smart_flip.sh:
+  - Makes vertical monitor windows stack, and horizontal be side by side when moved around to the other workspaces
+  - A script meant to be used with swap_active_workspaces.sh
+  - HOW TO ENABLE/DISABLE:
+    - swapping workspaces: comment out line 24 in swap_active_workspaces.sh (should say "flip ...")
+    - resetting workspaces:
+      - enable: `bind = $mainMod, c, exec, $arch_scripts/correct_workspaces.sh -d`
+      - disable: `bind = $mainMod, c, exec, $arch_scripts/correct_workspaces.sh -r`
+  - checks if the hyprland monitor is vertical by viewing hyprland.conf
+  - if current monitor = horizontal && new monitor = vertical moves the

 ## Hyprpapers
 This section handles all of my monitor wallpaper configs